-1) Burke is a day school and does not have housing.
-Because we cannot provide host families for students, international applicants must work with one of the following agencies to secure a host family unless the applicant will be living with a family member:
+Burke does not provide its own housing.
+Because we cannot offer host families to students, international applicants must work with one of the following agencies to secure a host family OR live with a family member:

 Burke will issue an I-20 after the enrollment contract and deposit have been received.

 Documents required to process the I-20 include the following:

 Copy of Birth Certificate (if the place of birth is not on the passport)

 Address in home country and the mailing address for the I-20 if different from the home address

 A signed letter from the parents indicating the source of the funds needed to fulfill the financial obligations of attending school in the U.S. (i.e. total tuition, fees, living expenses, etc.).
 The letter should also include authorization to the school to release the information to the U.S. Immigration and Naturalization Service.